The Soul Rebels: Unlock Your Mind

 The band released several albums under various independent record labels before signing with Rounder Records (Concord) in 2011.
 The band released their full length Rounder debut, Unlock Your Mind on January 31, 2012, produced by Scott Billington.
 The album features special guests Trombone Shorty, Cyril Neville, Ben Ellman of Galactic and others.
 Unlock Your Mind was received to universally positive reviews.
 Elias Leight from Popmatters praised the album as "a testimony to the power of horns--in all their squawking, tooting, screaming glory--and a vibrant concoction of different types of music."
-Daryl Easlea from BBC Music said in support, "This is a full-on, joyous, positive album that makes you feel like celebrating."
+Daryl Easlea from BBC Music said in support: "This is a full-on, joyous, positive album that makes you feel like celebrating."

 The album reached No. 5 on iTunes Jazz charts and was the No. 1 most added album on CMJ magazine's Hip-Hop playlists.

 Critical reception

 The Soul Rebels have been described by Village Voice as "the missing link between Public Enemy and Louis Armstrong."

-Paste (magazine) ranked The Soul Rebels in the Top 10 Best Moments of Bonnaroo 2012.
-Other bands in the top 10 ranking included Phish, Red Hot Chili Peppers, Radiohead, The Roots with D'Angelo and The Beach Boys.
+Paste ranked The Soul Rebels in the Top 10 Best Moments of Bonnaroo 2012.
+Other bands in the top-10 ranking included Phish, Red Hot Chili Peppers, Radiohead, The Roots with D'Angelo and The Beach Boys.

 The Soul Rebels catalog of albums has been received well by critics, their best-reviewed album being their latest, Unlock Your Mind.
-The album reached No. 5 on iTunes Jazz charts and was the No. 1 most added album on CMJ magazine's Hip-Hop playlists.
+The album reached No. 5 on iTunes Jazz charts and was the No. 1 most added album on CMJ magazine's hip-hop playlists.

 Awards

 The Soul Rebels won Best Rap or Hip-Hop Album/Mixtape at the 2013 Off Beat Awards and nominated for Best Of The Beat: Off Beat Awards in 2013, 2012, 2011, 2010, 2009 and in 2008.

 In 2012, The Soul Rebels were nominated for four 2012 Best Of The Beat Awards; Best Artist Of The Year, Best Album Of The Year, Best Brass Band Of The Year and Best Brass Band Album Of The Year.
 They won Best Brass Band Album Of The Year.

-The Soul Rebels won New Orleans' Big Easy award in 2010, 2008 and in 1999 as well as nominations in 2012, 2011 and in 2009.
+The Soul Rebels won New Orleans' Big Easy award in 2010, 2008 and in 1999, as well as nominations in 2012, 2011 and in 2009.